OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2015-01-10-vps-ruby-on-rails-hosting-2.md

 - [How To Protect SSH with fail2ban on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-protect-ssh-with-fail2ban-on-ubuntu-14-04)
 - [How to Secure an Nginx Server with Fail2Ban](http://snippets.aktagon.com/snippets/554-how-to-secure-an-nginx-server-with-fail2ban) (I only used the `badbots` and `noscript` jails.)

 Be cautious with fail2ban.
-You don't want to lock yourself at of your own server.
+You don't want to lock yourself out of your own server.
 If you do get blocked, you can login using the Digital Ocean web console for your droplet.

 ### Step 12 - Test Your Sever